Frequently Asked Questions

 Will I be in a same gender or a co-ed group?

 During registration, you will be asked if you would like to be placed in a same gender group, a co-ed group, or if you have no preference.
 While we do our best to accommodate your request, there is no guarantee you will receive your preference.
 People who were initially hesitant to be in a co-ed group, expressed appreciation for being able to hear from the opposite gender.
-Assignments to a group are done prior to your arrival at the first meeting.
+Assignments to a group are done prior to the first meeting.

 When I share my ‘thoughts’ in my group, is it kept confidential?